Share

 FAQ

-How often can I do a deep tissue massage?
+How often can I do a deep tissue massage at home?

 Can deep tissue massage cause soreness?

-Is a deep tissue massage safe for neck pain?
+Is deep tissue massage safe for neck pain?

 Do I need oil or lotion?